CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 [MX](./mx.md), [SPF](./spf.md), [DKIM](./dkim.md) and [DMARC](./dmarc.md)
 records to your DNS settings.
 With Sender Domains however, you do not have to do create and maintain all these records yourself.
-Instead, *we* create the DNS records for you, and store them in *our* DNS server.
-All that is left for you to do, is to create a couple of aliases (CNAME records) that refer to the settings in our server.
+Instead, *we* create the DNS records for you, and store them on *our* DNS server.
+You just have to create a couple of simple aliases (CNAME records) that refer to these settings on our server.
+The aliases that you have to create are listed in the sender domain section of the Marketing Suite dashboard.

-And that's it.
+That's it.
 In our special [quick-start guide to set up sender domains](./quick-sender-domain-guide.md) we already explained all the aliases that you had to set up.
 In this article we will focus on the more advanced features of sender domains.